Munich City Guide: 72 hours in the Bavarian City

 This techno/electro festival which was run by Keller Kind was great, not only because it could be reached via U-Bahn line in Munich but also because it was fairly small.
 It did get busier as the day went on – the atmosphere remained friendly and everyone was approachable; it was easy to find people again unlike in larger festivals.

 Festivals and clubs have turned into creative spaces where the organizers try to cobble together stages, chill / seating areas and tents with more natural materials to create a more relaxed, nature-inspired atmosphere.
-I prefer sitting amongst plants, pallets, lights and sofas rather than shiny booths.
+I prefer sitting amongst plants, pallets, lights and sofas rather than shiny booths at a club.

 Food in Munich